LUXXURY has re-rubbed, edited, and remixed his way to become one of the greatest tastemakers (and content creators) alike.

 Disco lies at the intersection of everything I love – funk, rock, pop – and I love the blend of synthetic and human-made sounds, just slightly imperfect around the edges.
 Robots battling against and working with humans for dancefloor supremacy.

-Did you have any specific plug-ins or VST’s that you found particularly useful in that Faderpro course?
+Do you have any specific plug-ins or VST’s that you find particularly useful?

 I use Ableton Live’s native compressors and EQs all the time, along with NI and Arturia soft synths, and some plug ins by WAVES and Izotope.